 (a) Transmission Charges for CAISO Facilities.

 (1) Access Charge.
-Transmission service charges for EIM transactions with sinks on the CAISO Controlled Grid are governed by Section 26.
+Transmission service charges for Real-Time Market transactions serving Load within the CAISO Balancing Authority Area that use the CAISO Controlled Grid are governed by Section 26.

 (2) Wheeling Access Charge.
-EIM transfers from the CAISO Controlled Grid to an EIM Area using the contractual or ownership rights of an EIM Entity shall not be exports and shall not be subject to the Wheeling Access Charge under Section 26.
+EIM Transfers from the CAISO Controlled Grid to another EIM Entity Balancing Authority Area using the contractual or ownership rights of an EIM Entity shall not constitute Wheeling Out and shall not be subject to the Wheeling Access Charge under Section 26.

 (b) Non-CAISO Facilities.
-The determination and charges for transmission service charges for EIM transactions on facilities that are part of the contractual or ownership rights made available to the EIM by an EIM Entity will be the responsibility of the EIM entity that made the facilities available, except that no EIM Transmission Service Provider may impose a separate charge for EIM Transfers that use its facilities.
+The determination and charges for transmission service for Real-Time Market transactions on facilities that are part of the contractual or ownership rights made available to the EIM by an EIM Transmission Service Provider through an EIM Entity will be the responsibility of the EIM Entity that made the facilities available, except that no EIM Transmission Service Provider may impose a separate charge for EIM Transfers that use its facilities, provided that charges for transmission service in excess of contractual limits shall not be considered a separate charge.

 29.27 CAISO Markets And Processes.
-Section 27 shall apply to EIM Market Participants and to the CAISO’s operation of the EIM according to its terms.
+The provisions of Section 27 that are applicable to the Real-Time Market shall apply to EIM Market Participants.

 29.28 Inter-SC Trades.
-EIM Entity Scheduling Coordinators and EIM Participating Resource Scheduling Coordinators may not submit inter-SC trades.
+EIM Entity Scheduling Coordinators and EIM Participating Resource Scheduling Coordinators may not submit Inter-SC Trades.

 29.29 [Not Used]

 29.30 Bid and Self-Schedule Submission For CAISO Markets.
-Section 30 shall apply to EIM Market Participants and to the CAISO’s operation of the EIM according to its terms.
+The provisions of Section 30 that are applicable to the Real-Time Market shall apply to EIM Market Participants.

 29.31 Day-Ahead.
-EIM Entity Scheduling Coordinators and EIM Participating Resource Scheduling Coordinators may not submit bids in the CAISO’s Day-Ahead Market on behalf of EIM Market Participants that they represent.
+EIM Entity Scheduling Coordinators and EIM Participating Resource Scheduling Coordinators may not submit Bids in the CAISO’s Day-Ahead Market on behalf of EIM Market Participants that they represent in their capacity as an EIM Entity Scheduling Coordinator or EIM Participating Resource Scheduling Coordinator.

-29.32 Greenhouse Gas Regulation.
+29.32 Greenhouse Gas Regulation and EIM Bid Adders.

-(a) Greenhouse Gas Bid Adders.
+(a) EIM Bid Adders.

-(1) Bid Submission.
-EIM Participating Resources may submit a bid adder that is based on the estimated cost of compliance with California Air Resources Board greenhouse gas regulations, which may include the cost of allowances, uncertainty on the final resource specific emission factor, and other costs of greenhouse gas compliance.
+(1) In General.
+EIM Participating Resources will have an opportunity to recover costs of compliance with California Air Resources Board greenhouse gas regulations, which may include the cost of allowances, uncertainty on the final resource specific emission factor, and other costs of greenhouse gas regulation compliance.

-(2) Cap on Bid Adder.
-The sum of the greenhouse gas bid adder and the energy cost portion of the bid cannot exceed $1000/MWh.
+(2) Bid Submission.
+EIM Participating Resource Scheduling Coordinators may submit an EIM Bid Adder as a separate Bid component to recover costs of compliance with California Air Resources Board greenhouse gas regulations.

-(3) Minimum Bid Adder.
-The greenhouse bid adder shall not be less than $0/MWh.
+(3) Cap on Bid Adder.
+The sum of the EIM Bid Adder and the Energy cost portion of the Bid cannot exceed $1000/MWh.

-(4) Market Power Mitigation.
-The greenhouse gas bid adder shall not be subject to local market power mitigation.
+(4) Minimum Bid Adder.
+The EIM Bid Adder shall not be less than $0/MWh.

-(b) Consideration of Greenhouse Gas Compliance in Market Optimization.
-The CAISO shall modify its Security Constrained Economic Dispatch optimization in the Real-Time Unit Commitment and Real-Time Dispatch to take into account greenhouse gas bid adders in selecting energy produced by EIM Participating Resources outside California for import into California but not when selecting EIM Participating Resources to serve load outside of California.
+(b) Consideration of EIM Bid Adders in Market Clearing.
+The CAISO shall modify its Security Constrained Economic Dispatch in the Real-Time Unit Commitment and Real-Time Dispatch to take into account EIM Bid Adders in selecting Energy produced by EIM Resources outside the CAISO Balancing Authority Area for import into the CAISO Balancing Authority Area but not when selecting EIM Resources to serve Load outside of the CAISO Balancing Authority Area.

 (c) Effect on Locational Marginal Price.
-Greenhouse gas compliance costs shall be included in the shadow prices for the net imbalance energy export allocation as a fourth component in the Locational Marginal Prices for EIM Entity Balancing Authority Areas.
+EIM Bid Adders shall be included as a component in the Locational Marginal Prices for EIM Entity Balancing Authority Areas in addition to those specified in Appendix C.

 (d) Notice to EIM Participating Resource.
-The CAISO will notify the EIM Participating Resource Scheduling Coordinator through the dispatch instruction whether the resource is deemed to have been imported in to California as a result of the EIM optimization.
+The CAISO will notify the EIM Participating Resource Scheduling Coordinator through the Dispatch Instruction whether an EIM Resource is deemed to have been imported in to the CAISO Balancing Authority Area as a result of the Market Clearing of the Real-Time Market.